Metric growth dynamics in Liouville quantum gravity: Introduction

-and, along the way, an expression of the generator $\mc{L}_{\alpha, \chi, \beta}$ of $(h_t)$ in \eqref{def:L}.
-Combined with the stationary properties, this gives an invariance condition $\int \mc{L}_{\alpha, \chi, \beta} F(h) \rho(dh) = 0$.
-The expression of the generator includes a boundary measure $\mu$ (i.e., a Borel measure on the unit circle) which is the driving measure of the Loewner-Kufarev equation.
+In order to describe the generator of the process $(h_t)$, we consider martingales associated to this growth process (with the natural filtration of the growth).
+The expression is obtained by using the vanishing of the drift of local martingales and the calculation involves the variation of the Green function of perturbed domains (Hadamard variation, Lemma \ref{lem:hadamard}) and variation of conformal maps (Loewner equation).
+The expression involves various integrals over the disk as we integrate against test functions in the bulk.
+It also includes a boundary measure $\mu$ (i.e., a Borel measure on the unit circle) which is the driving measure of the Loewner-Kufarev equation.
 Here, since we do not use the parametrization by capacity but rather a parametrization using LQG distances, this is a priori not a probability measure.